mkhira2/monte-carlo/README.md

 # Monte Carlo

-My father in law once said "The less you bet, the more you can't win."
+As my father in law once said "The less you bet, the more you can't win."
 Python and I put that theory to the test.

 ## Screenshot
 ![MonteCarlo](/monte-carlo.png)